 Log into your HealthCare.gov account to apply for the SEP and select a new health plan.
 You will then have 30 days to provide documentation to the Marketplace.
 Once the Marketplace verifies your eligibility, you will be able to complete enrollment in the plan you selected.

 It is very important to act quickly to complete this verification process.
-If you do not submit the required documentation within 30 days, your plan selection will be cancelled and you will no longer be eligible for the SEP.
+If you do not submit the required documentation within 30 days, your plan selection will be cancelled.
+You can reapply for the SEP and restart the verification process if your qualifying event was less than 60 days ago.
 If you submit documentation on time but the Marketplace determines it to be insufficient, you can apply for an extension of the 30-day review period to submit additional documentation.
 However, you cannot apply for an extension of your SEP.
 If your eligibility is not verified by the end of your 60-day SEP, your plan selection will be cancelled and you will not be able to enroll until the next Open Enrollment Period.

 If you have questions contact a Navigator or other Marketplace assister program for help.